halimbo/clone_windows/Readme.md

 Change numbers accordingly.

-Drive l:\ will be the windows partition (might be mounted already)
+Drive l:\ will be the windows partition (might be mounted already).

 ```#list disk```